 - Assistance with site selection and site visits

 - Introductions to local companies and service providers

 - Facilitation of meetings with key local and state tourism stakeholders

 - Situation Analysis, experience development and Destination Marketing

 Logan City Council works closely with the state and regional tourism organisations who provide leadership to help make our region an attractive destination for tourists, investment and events.

 Development incentives in Logan for Hotel Development

 From 1 March 2017, eligible developments in parts of the city that Logan City Council has targeted for commercial growth will receive financial incentives to build in Logan.
-New hotel developments that achieve a 3.5 to 5 star rating could seek to have their infrastructure charges deferred.
+New hotel developments that achieve a 3.5 to 5 star rating could seek to have their infrastructure charges deferred (PDF 54 KB).
 In addition, new non-residential developments in certain parts of the city could avoid the charges altogether if the development is within an existing building.

-More information about the changes to Council's infrastructure charges policies will be available on 1 March 2017 on Council's Infrastructure Planning & Charging webpage or contact us on 07 3412 4888 or email email@example.com.
+More information about the changes to Council's infrastructure charges policies are available on Council's Infrastructure Planning & Charging webpage, or contact us on 07 3412 4888 or email email@example.com.

 Regional tourism information/resources